 SVC ostium obstruction with secondary right-to-left shunt

 Suspicion of pulmonary embolism.
-Past history of Ebstein disease and tricuspid valves replacement decades ago, and no pulmonary disease nor anemia.
+Past history of Ebstein anomaly and tricuspid valves replacement decades ago, and no pulmonary disease nor anemia.
 A recent echocardiography showed normal right and left contractile functions, yet an enormous thrombus in the right atrium.
 No intracardiac shunt was visible on US.

 Loading Stack -